sendinblue/APIv3-java-library/docs/ResellerApi.md

 <a name="createChildDomain"></a>
 # **createChildDomain**
-> createChildDomain(childAuthKey, addChildDomain)
+> createChildDomain(childIdentifier, addChildDomain)

-Creates a domain for a child account
+Create a domain for a child account

 ### Example
 ```java